wazuh/wazuh-documentation/source/getting-started/use_cases/cloud_security.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-    :description: Learn more about the Cloud security monitoring provided by Wazuh in Amazon Web Services, Microsoft Azure, and Google Cloud Platform.
+    :description: Learn more about the Cloud security monitoring provided by Wazuh to monitor Amazon Web Services, Microsoft Azure, and Google Cloud Platform.

 .. _cloud_security: